srinthyay/is477-fall2023-final-project/README.md

      python scripts/dag.py

-Going through with these steps will help you set up the necessary environment, run the script successfuly resulting in the proper outputs.
+Going through with these steps will help you set up the necessary environment, run the script successfully resulting in the proper outputs.

 ## License
 Software License: MIT License
-- open source and freely available allowing free use of data as long as credit is given to the original contributer.
+- open source and freely available allowing ffor ree use of data as long as credit is given to the original contributer.
 Data License: Creative Commons Attribution 4.0 License (CC-BY-4.0)
 -  permits redistribution which is the sharing and use of data/content while giving appropriate credit.